FlatsWire/api-v1.0/README.md

 The method returns the price in cents in the apartment currency and the availability.
 The availability field is a boolean where true means the apartment is available for booking between your dates, false means is not available.
+The `deposit` field is the amount required to pay to secure the accomodation.

 Example: